Consumer Medicine Information

 If you have trouble remembering to take your medicine, ask your pharmacist for some hints.

 If you take too much (Overdose)

 The most common symptoms are nausea (feeling sick), vomiting and diarrhoea.
-You could also experience drowsiness and dizziness, or feel faint.
+You could also experience drowsiness and dizziness, rapid or irregular heartbeats, tremors or feeling faint.

 If you are not sure what to do, contact your doctor or pharmacist.

 Things you must do

 If you are about to start or stop any medicine, including any that you buy without a prescription from your pharmacy, supermarket or health food shop, tell your doctor and pharmacist that you are taking FAVERIN.

 Tell your doctor immediately if you become pregnant while taking FAVERIN.